saphjra/atmt_2024/assignments/01/ex1.md

 a large number of unseen tokens: (for example HERREN - LORD), and whereas proper nouns in the infopankki data just stayed the same for the swedish and english text (Upper secondary school studies are aimed at the matriculation examination (ylioppilastutkinto) - Gymnasiestudierna siktar till studentexamen (ylioppilastutkinto)
-, biblical names sometimes have their own language specific representation, making it harder to predict: for example in english: Noah, Shem, ham, and Japheth and in swedisch : Noa, Sem, Ham och Jafet which are likely difficult for the model to accomodate to.
+, biblical names sometimes have their own language specific representation, making it harder to predict: for example in english: Noah, Shem, ham, and Japheth and in swedish : Noa, Sem, Ham och Jafet which are likely difficult for the model to accommodate to.
 Furthermore, the Bible has
 very specific idiosyncrasies, both lexically and syntactically, which are not present in the in-domain data.
 For example: "This is the rejoicing city that dwelt carelessly, that said in her heart, I am, and there is none beside me: how is she become a desolation, a place for beasts to lie down in! every one that passeth by her shall hiss, and wag his hand."